• Home

 Coordination and consciousness come from the Head

-To try to create unity in a Christian community on the fashion of the coach of the Real Madrid football team is doomed to fail.
+To try to create unity in a Christian community in the fashion of the coach of the Real Madrid football team is doomed to fail.
 What we must do is to help the people involved to harmonize themselves with their Head.
-Until this is done there will be little hope of any substantial change in their relation.
+Until this is done, there will be little hope of any substantial change in their relation.

 Wisdom comes from the Head

-The words of Paul still speak loud today when he writes:
+The words of Paul still speak loudly today when he writes:

 These things we also speak, not in words which man’s wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual” (1 Cor.
 2:13).